getml/reflect-cpp/README.md

 - Close integration with containers in the C++ library
 - Close integration with C++ idioms
 - Out-of-the-box support for JSON, no dependencies
 - Simple installation: If no JSON support is required, reflect-cpp is header-only.
-For JSON support, only a single source file needs to be included.
+For JSON support, only a single source file needs to be compiled.
-- Simple extendability to other formats
+- Simple extendability to other formats.
 - No macros

 ```cpp